-The call for applications to the Equality Fund 2017/18 is now open.
+The call for applications to the Equality Fund 2017/18 is now closed.

 - Before you apply, please read the Information for Project Organisers page and the Equality Fund Terms of Reference.
 You must be sure that you can fulfil all the Equality Fund Terms and Conditions, bearing in mind that running an Equality Fund project is a serious time commitment

 - Complete the application form and return to firstname.lastname@example.org by 5pm on Friday 18th October 2019

 - Applications will be assessed and shortlisted by the Equality Fund Subcommitee (membership below)

 - The Equality Officer will contact all applicants in mid-November to inform them of the subcommittee's decision

 - Successful applicants will be required to attend an information meeting in late November at which they will sign the Equality Fund acceptance form.
 This will also be an opportunity to ask questions and meet other project organisers

 Equality Fund Subcommittee (of the Equality Committee)

 - The Equality Committee Chair: Ms Sheila Dunphy

 - A member of the Equality Committee: Ms Aisling Leen (SU Welfare Officer)

 - A staff representative from the Equality Committee: Prof Martine Cuypers

 - A student representative from the Equality Committee: Ms Haleigh York (GSU Equality and Diversity Officer)

 - A nominee from the Financial Services Division: Ms Anita Keogh

 All current Trinity staff members and registered students are eligible to apply for a grant from the Equality Fund.
 Individual, group and collaborative projects are all considered, and joint staff and student initiatives are particularly valued.